Skip to Main Content

 Bankrate's take

-Overall Nationwide averages significantly cheaper car insurance rates than AAA.
+Overall, average Nationwide car insurance rates are significantly cheaper than AAA.
 When comparing drivers with clean records and good credit, the premiums are closer, but AAA is still higher.
-Regarding high-risk drivers which would be new drivers, drivers with below-average credit or driving activity, Nationwide offers drastically lower pricing.
+Regarding high-risk drivers, like new drivers and drivers with below-average credit, Nationwide offers lower pricing.
+But those with DUIs may fare better with AAA insurance.

 Not all insurance companies offer coverage for drivers with DUIs.
 However, both Nationwide and AAA do.
 Additionally both companies will submit SR-22 filings on behalf of policyholders if it is required.